JB-26/website-portfolio/src/blog/2022-09-04-metaverse.md

 _Out of everything in this picture, the empty looking eyes scare me the most._

+Even MP Matt Hancock has joined the Metaverse with an equally creepy looking [avatar](https://uk.news.yahoo.com/matt-hancock-metaverse-avatar-creepy-125437801.html).

 If the future of communication involves me looking like _that_ then I don’t want a part of it.
 Especially if my avatar loses their legs as shown in the [Horizon Worlds](https://youtu.be/02kCEurWkqU) trailer.

 I’m just amazed that a company that’s worth **billions** of dollars, thinks that the screenshot by Mark would convince people that the Metaverse is the future is laughable.

-Graphically, I’d expect it to look better considering how much money Meta is throwing at the Metaverse (to be fair, Meta responded by sharing a somewhat improved screenshot [recently](https://www.theverge.com/2022/8/19/23313469/mark-zuckerberg-horizon-worlds-screenshot-memes-response-upgrades).
+Graphically, I’d expect it to look better considering how much money Meta is throwing at this (to be fair, Meta responded by sharing a somewhat improved screenshot [recently](https://www.theverge.com/2022/8/19/23313469/mark-zuckerberg-horizon-worlds-screenshot-memes-response-upgrades).
 But it still looks creepy.)

 In 2021, Meta spent at least [$10 billion](https://www.theverge.com/2021/10/25/22745381/facebook-reality-labs-10-billion-metaverse) on it’s Metaverse division.
 And I can only imagine that this figure will only increase as the years go on.

+By the way, Meta has now started calling their employees ['Metamates'](https://uk.finance.yahoo.com/news/zuckerberg-calls-staff-metamates-memo-060749258.html), which sounds _incredibly_ cringey (what's wrong with calling everyone employees?)

 I just cannot imagine sitting down for a serious business meeting or job interview and I have to use the Metaverse.
 The idea of that sounds awful.
 Even Microsoft is incorporating 3D avatars and virtual meeting spaces into [Teams](https://www.theverge.com/2021/11/2/22758974/microsoft-teams-metaverse-mesh-3d-avatars-meetings-features) called [Mesh](https://news.microsoft.com/innovation-stories/mesh-for-microsoft-teams/).
 I’m not sure how I’d feel if the person I was speaking to was a 3D avatar and not the actual person through a video call.
 It would be hard to judge the other person’s body language for example.